ShannaKaeM/villa-community/app/public/wp-content/themes/blocksy-child/docs/MI-CARD-LOOP-DOC.md

 ## Technical Notes

 - The block follows the grid-first approach from SITE-SETUP-3.md
-- All DaisyUI components use the `d-` prefix as defined in MOC-THEME.md
+- All custom components use the `m-` prefix as defined in MOC-THEME-TW.md
-- The block integrates with the color system defined in MOC-THEME.md
+- The block integrates with the color system defined in MOC-THEME-TW.md
 - The implementation follows the island architecture pattern
 - The block is designed to be responsive across all screen sizes